 It is found in 1 Kings 3:16-28, which records the account of two mothers, both of whom are prostitutes (v.
 16), who petitioned King Solomon to settle a dispute between the two of them involving two infants: one dead, one living.

-As the situation unfolds, it becomes apparent that the two discordant women, both of whom are demanding justice from the king, possess vastly contrasting paradigms of what justice is.
+As the scenario unfolds, it becomes apparent that the two discordant women, both of whom are demanding justice from the king, possess vastly contrasting paradigms of what justice is.
 One viewed justice in terms of outcome (equality), whereas the other viewed it in terms of truth (equity).
 In the end, King Solomon judged with equity not equality, a decision that subsequently garnered him great acclaim throughout the nation of Israel (v.
 28).

 King Solomon chose equity over equality, fully realizing that his decision would mean that one of the two maternal petitioners would depart from his presence childless.
 He understood that his primary responsibility was to God and, as such, that he should judge his people—the small and the great—on the basis of the objective truth of God and not on subjective outcomes (Deuteronomy 1:17; 1 Kings 3:9).